 information see the Common stanzas section.

 For simple packages that’s it!
-We can now try configuring and building the package, which also downloads and builds all required dependencies:
+We can now try building the package, which also downloads and builds all required dependencies:

 $ cabal install